-Students focus and develop skills on metal machining and welding and fabrication.
-Students have the opportunity to design and machine a folding camp shovel and a folding camp BBQ.
+Across the semester students will continue to develop skills utilising both wood and metal.
+They will have the opportunity to build numerous projects including CO2 Dragster and a folding camp shovel.
+Students will work on also developing their CAD skills.
 A small cost will incur to cover the cost of the materials.